 It was in the middle of March.
 The world is being consumed by worries over the Covid-19 situation.
-We drove from our hometown Akureyri which is in north-Iceland to the town of Ísafjörður in the Westfjords on a beautiful sunny day.
-Despite good weather there are mountain roads that are always a risky passing.
+We drove from our hometown Akureyri which is in North-Iceland to the town of Ísafjörður in the Westfjords on a beautiful sunny day.
+Despite good weather, there are mountain roads that are always risky passing.
 Steingrímsfjarðarheiði-heath was no exception on this beautiful day, but we passed it without problems thanks to the hardy people working on snowblowers.

 The destination is Hornvík in the Hornstrandir area.
 It is a remote bay in the Nature Reserve where the wildlife is protected from hunting.
 This is one reason why it can be possible to photograph arctic foxes.
 This proved to be easier said than done.

-It was a relief when the captain called and asked everyone to go to the harbour.
+It was a relief when the captain called and asked everyone to go to the harbor.
 We would be sailing as planned.

 I had been in Hornvík in 2015 photographing the arctic foxes in the winter.
 When the boat got close to the bay after sailing in rather calm conditions I noticed there was more snow than in 2015.
 The snow in the whole north of Iceland had been heavy this winter and Hornvík was no exception.

-On arriving to Hornvík on the boat a fox could be seen wandering along the shore where the boat was heading.
-The weather was nice, no wind and with a bit of imagination you could see the sun in the clouds.
+On arriving in Hornvík on the boat a fox could be seen wandering along the shore where the boat was heading.
+The weather was nice, with no wind and with a bit of imagination, you could see the sun in the clouds.
 It looked promising to see the fox from the boat.

 This was the calm before the storm.

 When darkness took over on the day of arrival, the wind picked up in the afternoon when the boat had left.
 Lying in bed during the night the noise and sounds of the storm beating the old house were out of this world.
-In a way we were also out of this world.
-We were a group of seven people with one sattelite phone to contact the world in case of emergency.
-There was no other way of communicating to the world.
+In a way, we were also out of this world.
+We were a group of seven people with one satellite phone to contact the world in case of an emergency.
+There was no other way of communicating with the world.
 No electricity in the house and no running water.
-Snow had to be melted over the gas-stove to get water for drinking and outside the house there was a water hole we had to dig down to to get water for the toilet.
+Snow had to be melted over the gas stove to get water for drinking and outside the house, there was a water hole we had to dig snow and ice out of to get water for the toilet.
 This was the reality in the middle of the winter.

 Woken up by a storm